OUR PROCESS SPEAKS FOR ITSELF!

 The best structural systems allow for additional creative freedom in architecture.
 This is only possible if the structural concept and methodology is established early and in conjunction with the architect – not forced to fit after the fact.

-Beginning with careful listening and intentional forethought, our process produces results starting with a vetted, upfront scope of the project.
+It starts with careful listening.
+Our process produces results, starting with a highly vetted, upfront scope of the project.
 Targeted solutions and estimates can only be accurate and efficient when all partners work collaboratively; identifying unknown variables early lessens the risk for all later.
 The 29E6-STEP PROCESS allows our partners to focus on the more significant challenges of their own work.

 1) Structural Design Charette – Conceptual Design Phase

 Goal: Provide design team with methodology to streamline the design and construction process while delivering structural excellence.

 Benefit: Early collaboration is key!
 Most conflicts of design occur due to lack of communication.
 29E6 addresses the potential for concerns early on with collaboration through their exclusive structural design charette approach.
 This phase also clarifies budget, helps the architect with design direction, and provides opportunity for contractor to provide early input.

 - Collaborative discovery: LISTEN!
 Obtain project data, client preferences, schedule, and other key factors, (ie., geotech, etc.)